voxel51/fiftyone/docs/source/integrations/cvat.rst

 5) In CVAT, perform the necessary annotation work and save the tasks

-6) Back in FiftyOne, use the
-   :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>`
-   method on your dataset to merge the annotations from CVAT back into your FiftyOne dataset
+6) Back in FiftyOne, load your dataset and use the :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>` method to merge the annotations from CVAT back into your FiftyOne dataset

 7) If desired, delete the CVAT tasks and the record of the annotation run from your FiftyOne dataset

-The example below demonstrates this workflow:
+The example below demonstrates this workflow.
+First, we create the annotation tasks in CVAT:

 .. code-block:: python
     :linenos: